turingschool/curriculum/tutorials/controllers/parameters.markdown

   #...
 ```

 We're passing in a hash of data.
-This method is preferred because it's shorter to read/write and, more importantly, it doesn't need alteration if we add new attributes to the model.
+This method is preferred because it is shorter to read/write and, more importantly, it doesn't need alteration if we add new attributes to the model.

 ### `params` Gone Wrong